-College Wide Forums
+College-Wide Forums

-At the close of the 2008/09 academic year, the Student Service Planning Council and the Instructional Planning Council both acknowledged the benefits of hosting college wide forums to discuss the outcomes of program review.
-In May 2009 the Student Service Planning Council devoted a council meeting to the presentation and open review of the all student service program reviews.
-The council members saw great value in the information sharing and recommended that even more time be devoted to presentation and open discussion at the close of the next Program Review cycle.
+At the close of the 2008/09 academic year, the Student Service Planning Council and the Instructional Planning Council both acknowledged the benefits of hosting college-wide forums to discuss the outcomes of program review.
+In May 2009, the Student Service Planning Council devoted a meeting to the presentation and open review of all student service program reviews.
+The council members saw great value in the information sharing and recommended that even more time be devoted to these discussion at the end of the next program review cycle.

-In Spring 2009 the Curriculum Committee provided the venue for a college wide presentation of Program Review findings <INSERT LINK TO MINUTES>.
-The Program Review findings of each program were presented and aired for open discussion <LINK TO PRESENTATIONS?>.
+In Spring 2009, the program review findings of each program were presented and aired for open discussion during a special meeting of the Curriculum Committee. <INSERT LINK TO MINUTES>. <LINK TO PRESENTATIONS?>.

-The Instructional Planning Council is slated to discuss what open forum structure might best support review and discussion of program review findings related to instructional programs.
-The sharing and open discussions about the content of Program Review are part of a larger college agenda intended to establish a tangible foundation for nurturing a Culture of Inquiry (highlighted in a later section).
+Early this academic year the Instructional Planning Council will decide upon the open forum structure that will best support presentation and discussion of program review findings related to instructional programs.
+Such open discussions are part of the college's larger agenda of establishing a tangible foundation for nurturing a culture of inquiry, as highlighted below.

-Consistent with the framework outlined in the Educational Master Plan, the College Planning Council as well as other planning bodies including the Academic Senate and the College Curriculum Committee, is establishing a timetable for college wide open forums on the findings of Program Review and linking the outcomes of those dialogs into the annual review of Educational Master Plan.
+As outlined in the Educational Master Plan, the College Planning Council as well as other planning bodies including the Academic Senate and the College Curriculum Committee are establishing a calendar for college-wide forums on the findings of program reviews and linking the outcomes of those discussions into the annual review of the Educational Master Plan.

-To broaden the awareness of these and other related planning dialogs, the college has begun capturing video recordings of the most significant of these shared governance forums concerning college wide planning and budgeting, making them available through the itunes distribution network. <INSERT LINK TO itunes LIBRARY>
+To expand the audience for these and related planning meetings, the college has begun making video recordings, making them available to the larger community through Itunes. <INSERT LINK TO itunes LIBRARY>